-Every summer, high school students from around the country participate in the Pre-College ArtLab to experience life as a student at the Kansas City Art Institute.
+Every summer, high school students from around the country participate in the Pre-College ArtLab (PCAL) to experience life as a student at the Kansas City Art Institute.
 During the three-week residency, students will work hand-in-hand with accomplished faculty to expand and challenge their creativity technically and conceptually through the college-level curriculum.

-Participating students choose both a major studio and a studio elective course that emulate the majors offered in the undergraduate program at KCAI.
-In addition to their chosen studios, all students will study Art History, Creative Writing, Life Drawing, and Portfolio Preparation.
+Participating students choose both a major studio and a studio elective course that reflect the majors offered in the undergraduate program at KCAI.
+In addition to their chosen studios, all students study Art History, Creative Writing, Life Drawing, and Portfolio Preparation.
 Students receive three college credits upon completion of the program.

 Attending a pre-college program prepares a student for life beyond high school.
 PCAL students spend three-weeks living on our campus to expand their technical skills and build a body of work that stands apart in college applications.
 The college-level curriculum is designed by accomplished-faculty to best represent the rigorous, diverse life of an art and design student.
 All of the instructors are practicing artists and the majority teach for KCAI’s undergraduate program.
 During PCAL, instructors will provide students with skills that will deepen their art practice as well as guidance on how to purposefully prepare a body of work.

 PCAL students will be exposed to artists, museums, galleries, and artist-run spaces throughout Kansas City.
 Our beautiful campus is tucked in midtown KCMO directly in between the Nelson-Atkins Museum of Art and the Kemper Museum of Contemporary Art, two world-renowned museums.
-Students are welcome on the campus green to relax, play and work on their free time.
+Students are welcome on the campus green to relax, play and work in their free time.